 Hon.
 P.J.
-Akeeagok (interpretation): Thank you, good morning, Mr. Speaker.
+Akeeagok (interpretation): Good morning and thank you, Mr. Speaker.
 I am proud today to be able to stand and recognize the President of Pauktuutit, Gerri Sharpe.
 Welcome to the Legislative Assembly.

 I would also like to acknowledge Rosemary Cooper from Pauktuutit, who has pleasantly returned home to Iqaluit for work.
 Welcome home to Iqaluit.

 I would also like to welcome delegate Ooleepika Shoo, as well as the Executive Secretary for Pauktuutit, Malaya Zehr.

-Thank you very much for coming, and welcome to the Legislative Assembly.
+Thank you very much for coming here and welcome to the Legislative Assembly.

 Speaker: Welcome to the Assembly.
 Recognition of Visitors in the Gallery.
-Member for Iqaluit-Sinaa.
-Ms. Brewster.
+Member for Iqaluit-Sinaa, Ms. Brewster.

 Ms. Brewster: Thank you, Mr. Speaker.
 Good morning, everybody.
-I'm really happy to see everybody here in our gallery, and I'll start by recognizing Gerri Sharpe, who has already been recognized and is a member of my family, an extended family member.
-Ooleepika Shoo, who is about to become a GN employee, or is currently a GN employee working remotely.

-Ooleepika is working remotely for us in Ottawa.

-Rosemary Cooper, who is the very first Inuk Executive Director of Pauktuutit Inuit Women's Association.
+I'm really happy to see everybody here in our gallery, and I'll start by recognizing

+Gerri Sharpe, who has already been recognized and is a member of my family, an extended family member; Ooleepika Shoo, who is about to become a GN employee, or is currently a GN employee working remotely.
+Ooleepika is working remotely for us in Ottawa; Rosemary Cooper, who is the very first Inuk Executive Director of Pauktuutit Inuit Women's Association.
-Ms. Zehr, who I worked with at my time in medical and travel programs, welcome.

-Kwame Neba, with WSCC.
-Debbie Molloy, also with WSCC, who I very much enjoyed working with.
+Ms. Zehr, who I worked with at my time in medical and travel programs, welcome; Kwame Neba with WSCC; Debbie Molloy also with WSCC, who I very much enjoyed working with.
 As well, I should mention that Ms. Sharpe is also an employee of WSCC, but she works in Yellowknife.
-Welcome to our chambers.
+Welcome to our Chamber.
 Thank you, Mr. Speaker.